wayne391/symbolic-music-datasets/README.md

 # List of Symbolic Musical Datasets

 This repository aims to collect accessible symolic musical datasets on the Net.
-Generally, each dataset is organized as th following way:
+Generally, each dataset is organized as the following way:
-* archive: samples from th dataset
+* archive: samples from the dataset
 * utils: codes for crawling or processing

 ## Piano Roll